 Are you hosting a gift exchange and want to spice it up a little?
 One easy way to do that is to incorporate a fun game into the mix.
 It will take away some of that overwhelmed feeling and get everyone in the mood for a party.
 Whether you’re in charge of your child’s birthday party, a family holiday get-together, or an office party – we have you covered.
 We provide a list of gift exchange games for large groups so you can make things a little different this year.
 Make everyone stand in awe of your hosting abilities by making them have an entirely good time.
 Try one of these great games and report back!

-My favorite gift giving game is the white elephant exchange.
+My favorite gift giving game is the white elephant game.
 This can work amazingly with a group or even a smaller party.
 It’s easy to use at an office, home, or almost anywhere else.
 Party of what makes it so fun is its versatility.

-How it works is rather simple.
+How the white elephant game works is rather simple.
 Everyone coming to the party brings a wrapped gift along.
 Those gifts are all placed in one area together.
 When it’s time for the actual opening, the first person chooses the gift they would most like.
 However, the next person can either choose a gift from the table or steal the gift from the individual before.
 This continues down the line until everyone ends up with a present.
 Those who were stolen from go back to pick up a new gift, which can’t be taken.

 This is a fun one, and will work with any size group.
 It may take a bit longer with a crowd, but that just adds to the fun.
 Everyone goes to the destination of the party, bringing a wrapped gift at a certain price limit.
 Once everyone is there and settled, the game begins.